RESEARCH STARTER

 Mirrors and lenses are instruments used to reflect or refract light.
 Mirrors use a smooth, polished surface to revert or direct an image.
 Lenses use a piece of smooth, transparent material, usually glass or plastic, to converge or diverge an image.
 Because light beams that strike dark or mottled surfaces are absorbed, mirrors must be highly polished in order to reflect light effectively.
 Likewise, since rough surfaces diffuse light rays in many different directions, mirror surfaces must be exceedingly smooth to reflect light in one direction.
 Light that hits a mirrored surface at a particular angle will always bounce off that mirrored surface at an exactly corresponding angle, thereby allowing mirrors to be used to direct images in an extremely precise manner.

 Images are reflected according to one of three main types of mirrors: plane, convex, and concave.
-Plane mirrors are flat surfaces and reflect a full-size upright image directly back to the viewer but left and right are inverted.
-Convex mirrors are curved slightly outward and reflect back a slightly smaller upright image, but in a wider angled view, and left and right are inverted.
-Concave mirrors are curved slightly inward and reflect back an image that may be larger or smaller, depending on the distance from the object, and the image may be right-side up or upside down.
+Plane mirrors are flat surfaces that reflect a full-size upright image directly to the viewer, but left and right are inverted.
+Convex mirrors are curved slightly outward and reflect a somewhat smaller upright image, but in a broader angled view, and left and right are inverted.
+Concave mirrors are curved slightly inward and reflect an image that may be larger or smaller, depending on the distance from the object, and the image may be right-side up or upside down.

 Background and History

-It was not until the end of the thirteenth century, however, when an unknown Italian invented spectacles, that lenses subsequently became used in eyeglasses.
-Near the end of the sixteenth century, two spectacle makers inadvertently discovered that certain spectacle lenses placed inside a tube made objects that were nearby appear greatly enlarged.
+It was only at the end of the thirteenth century, however, when an unknown Italian invented spectacles, that lenses subsequently became used in eyeglasses.
+Near the end of the sixteenth century, two spectacle makers inadvertently discovered that certain spectacle lenses placed inside a tube made nearby objects appear greatly enlarged.
 Dutch spectacle maker Zacharias Janssen and his son, Hans Janssen, invented the microscope in 1590.
-In 1608, Zacharias Janssen, in collaboration with Dutch spectacle makers Hans Lippershey and Jacob Metius, invented the first refractory telescope using lenses.
+In 1608, in collaboration with Dutch spectacle makers Hans Lippershey and Jacob Metius, Zacharias Janssen invented the first refractory telescope using lenses.
 However, it was Galileo Galilei who, in 1609, took the first rudimentary refracting telescope invented by the Dutch, drastically improved on its design, and went on to revolutionize history by using his new telescopic invention to observe that the Earth and other planets revolve around the Sun.
-In 1668, Sir Isaac Newton invented the first reflecting telescope, which, using mirrors, conveyed a vastly superior image than the refractory telescope, since it greatly reduced distortion and spherical aberrations often conveyed by the refractory telescope's lenses.
+In 1668, Sir Isaac Newton invented the first reflecting telescope, which, using mirrors, conveyed a vastly superior image than the refractory telescope since it significantly reduced distortion and spherical aberrations often conveyed by the refractory telescope's lenses.

 Almost two hundred years later, in 1839, with the invention of photography by Louis Daguerre, the convex lens became used for the first time in cameras.
 In 1893, Thomas Edison patented his motion-picture camera, the kinetoscope, which used lenses, and by the 1960s, mirrors were being used in satellites and to reflect lasers.